I have to say, when I was asked to write an article for this subject I was a little surprised. Free shoes? Companies actually give away free shoes?

 New Balance athletic shoes, like the others you’ll find listed here, are some of the most popular athletic shoes on the market.

-New Balance product testers are asked to test new product prototypes that are sent directly to them.
+New Balance product testers are asked to test new product prototypes sent directly to them.
 As a product tester, you’ll be asked for honest feedback regarding the shoes you’re sent.

 2. Asics